-To evaluate the impact of this dopant associated strain field on the local electronic properties in $La{2-x}Sr_xCuO_4$, we compare it to the uniform strain effect observed in the pressure experiments[25, 26].
-In the hydrostatic and uniaxial pressure experiments, the superconducting temperature (T_c) for $La{2-x}Sr_xCuO_4$ can be tuned of the order of 1K/GPa.
-Based on the linear compressibility coefficients for $La{2-x}Sr_xCuO_4$ measured by G. Oomi et al.[36], a 0.01Å change in the unit cell size is equivalent to a local pressure of about 1 GPa.
-Thus, the strain filed in $La{2-x}Sr_xCuO_4$ we observed is likely to be too small to be responsible for the remarkable nanoscale electronic inhomogeneity observed with STM on $La{2-x}Sr_xCuO_4[6, 7]$.
-We noticed that Fujita et al. reported a dramatic effect of lattice deformation on T_c in $Bi_2Sr{1.6}Ln{0.4}CuO{6+\delta}$ by changing the rare earth ions Ln with different ionic radius[37].
-Since the propagated nanoscale strain is small, the leading variables for such effect are likely to be intra-unit cell parameters, such as the local tilting of the CuO6 octahedra or apical oxygen motion, as suggested by the EXAFS experiements[22-24].
+To evaluate the impact of this dopant associated strain field on the local electronic properties in $La{2-x}Sr_xCuO_4$, we compare it to the uniform strain effect observed in the pressure experiments [25,26].
+In the hydrostatic and uniaxial pressure experiments, the superconducting temperature (T_c) for La{2-x}Sr_xCuO4 can be tuned of the order of 1 K/GPa.
+Based on the linear compressibility coefficients for $La{2-x}Sr_xCuO_4$ measured by Oomi et al. [39], a 0.01 Å change in the unit cell size is equivalent to a local pressure of about 1 GPa.
+Thus, the strain field in $La{2-r}Sr_rCuO_4$ we observed is likely to be too small to be responsible for the remarkable nanoscale electronic inhomogeneity observed with STM on $La{2-x}Sr_xCuO_4$ [6,7].
+We noticed that Fujita et al. reported a dramatic effect of lattice deformation on T_c in $Bi_2Sr{1.6}Ln{0.4}CuO{6+\delta}$ by changing the rare-earth ions Ln with different ionic radius [40].
+Since the propagated nanoscale strain is small, the leading variables for such effect are likely to be intra-unit-cell parameters, such as the local tilting of the CuO6 octahedra or apical oxygen motion, as suggested by the EXAFS experiements [22-24].

-Similar X-ray measurements were carried out by E. D. Isaacs et al. on $La{2-x}Sr_xCuO_4$ with similar doping[38].
-There the diffuse scattering pattern was discussed in the content of lattice response to possible correlated fluctuations of the doped holes.
-We show that, with the elastic continuum approximation, the scattering from the strain field associated with un-correlated defect centers can well reproduce the measured data.
-The diffuse scattering peaks discussed in [38] are from the intensity ridges shown in Fig.(1)(a-c), which are characteristic HDS signals.
+Similar x-ray measurements were carried out by Isaacs et al. on $La{2-x}Sr_xCuO_4$ with similar doping [41].
+There the diffuse scattering pattern was discussed in the context of lattice response to possible correlated fluctuations of the doped holes.
+We show that, with the elastic continuum approximation, the scattering from the strain field associated with uncorrelated defect centers can well reproduce the measured data.
+The diffuse scattering peaks discussed in Ref.
+[41] are from the intensity ridges shown in Figs. 1(a)-1(c), which are characteristic HDS signals.

-In conclusion, the nanoscale strain associated with the Sr dopants in $La{2-x}Sr_xCuO_4(x = 0.08)$ has been studied with X-ray diffuse scattering.
+In conclusion, the nanoscale strain associated with the Sr dopants in $La{2-x}Sr_xCuO_4$ (x = 0.08) has been studied with x-ray diffuse scattering.
 The observed diffuse scattering pattern can be well modeled with the elastic continuum approximation.
-From qualitative analysis, we show that the amplitude of this strain field is comparable or smaller than the thermal vibrations at even 7 K. With the lattice deformation being of the order of 0.001Å within ~ 1nm around the dopants and drops rapidly farther away, the impact to the local electronic structure from such nanoscale strain field is likely to be negligible.
+From qualitative analysis, we show that the amplitude of this strain field is comparable or smaller than the thermal vibrations at even 7 K. With the lattice deformation being of the order of 0.001 Å within ~1 nm around the dopants and drops rapidly farther away, the impact to the local electronic structure from such nanoscale strain field is likely to be negligible.
+As doping is a routine means for tuning properties of materials, we expect that such HDS analysis presented herein to be a powerful tool to isolate dopant-induced lattice strain and determine its role in electronic properties in a diversity of materials.
+Furthermore, with coherent-x-ray beam in future diffraction-limited synchrotron radiation sources, such diffuse-scattering studies may allow one to explore dynamic fluctuations as well.

-We thank J. Tranquada for fruitful discussions.
-The work at the Institute of Physics, Chinese Academy of Sciences is supported by MOST (Grant No.2015CB921302), CAS (Grant No. XDB07020200).
-This research used Sector 4 of the Advanced Photon Source, a U.S.Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
+We thank J. Tranquada for fruitful discussions, and D.G.
+Hinks for helping on sample preparation.
+The work at the Institute of Physics, Chinese Academy supported by MOST of Sciences is (Grant No. 2015CB921300, 2016YFA0401000), and CAS (Grant No. XDB07020200).
+The work carried out at UCSD was supported by the research programs of the U.S. Department of Energy (DOE), Office of Basic Energy Sciences (Award No. DE-SC0003678).
+This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.